jdavis/jdavis.github.com/_drafts/difference-between-tdd-and-bdd.md

 Some argue that BDD is always better than TDD because it has the possibility of eliminating issues that might arise when using TDD.

-Now, this may seem like BDD is always superior to TDD.
-This certainly isn't the case.
 The key to BDD is that it **might** prevent issues; it isn't guaranteed to.
 Issues like poor code organization, bad design practices, etc. will still persist.
 You'll just have a lower likely hood of writing bad tests and thus have more robust features.

 ## Conclusion

 Neither style is better than the other, it really depends on the person.
-If you find yourself writing incomplete unit tests using TDD, give BDD a shot.
+A person that knows how to write great TDD tests can have just as few bugs as someone that knows how to write great BDD tests.
+If you find yourself writing incomplete tests using TDD and want to design better software?
+Then give BDD a shot.
 If you are new to both TDD and BDD, I'd recommend you learn and use TDD first.
 The most important part of these two styles is that it forces you to write tests for your code.
-If you don't test your code, you probably should.
+If you don't test your code, you need to.

 I'm not an expert on TDD or BDD by any means.
 I just didn't know the difference myself so I investigated it a bit and this is what I came up with.